mibuthu/wp-link-view/readme.txt

 == Screenshots ==

-1. Admin page with a description of the usage and the available attributes (plugin version 0.2.3)
+1. Admin page with the description of all available attributes
+2. Admin page: CSS-Styles option
+3. Linkview Widget
-2. Simple example page with a link list
+4. Simple example page with a small link list

 == Changelog ==

+= 0.4.0 (2012-12-26) =

+* Internal code changes
+* Changed admin page layout and help texts
+* Splitted attributes table on admin page into different sections
+* Added attributes "css_suffix" and "link_items"
+* Added option "css for linkview"
+* Fixed target in <a>-tag
+* Fixed html-code for defining image size

 = 0.3.3 (2012-12-16) =